pbmoeller/libAwesomeMC/readme.md

 # Style Guide

-1. Include Order: Local to global -> to prvent hidden dependencies
+1. Include Order: Local to global -> to prevent hidden dependencies
     * (Prototype/Interface Header for implementation if in *.cpp file)
     * Other headers from same project
     * 3rd party library headers, eg. Qt